 2) The first corner on the first letter needs be to aligned with the vertical line.
 A green angled arrow is pointing to the spot on my printout.
 Since my first letter was the letter ‘A’, it only had one corner.

 After the printout is aligned secure it to the board, and trace over the letters in their entirety.
+There will be places where the back letter overlaps onto the front letter.
+That is okay; especially since it can’t be avoided.

 Now draw the angled lines connecting the corners and/or direction changes of the letters.
+You can erase any lines that won’t be visible on the final letter.

-Then use a writer pen tip to burn around the outer edges of the letter side.
+Use a writer pen tip to burn around the outer edges of the letter side.

 Ignore all lines that overlap onto the front of the letter, and lines that won’t be visible.